 They aren't very good at doing most things, although they make decent unarmed fighters with their claws and, due to their contact with the grave, can use ice, earth and death magic without too many difficulties.

-- Ghouls have the following innate resistances and immunities: Cold Resistance 1, Life Protection 3, Rot Resistance, and immunity to poison and Torment.
-Ghouls will rot instead of mutate.
+- Ghouls have Cold Resistance 1, Life Protection 3, and immunity to poison and Torment.
+Ghouls will lose stats instead of mutating.

-- Ghouls are vulnerable to Dispel Undead and holy damage, including Holy wrath brand.
+- Ghouls are vulnerable to Dispel Undead Range and holy damage, including the holy wrath brand.

 - Ghouls cannot go berserk, willingly or unwillingly.